Daily Events - 1960

 September 5

-James Brown and the Fabulous Flames are Meadow Acres Ballroom in Topeka, Kansas.
-Bob Luman sings "Let's Think About Loving" on American
+James Brown and the Famous Flames are at Meadow Acres Ballroom in Topeka, Kansas.
+Bob Luman sings "Let's Think About Loving" on American Bandstand.

 September 6